Aidge ONNX tutorial#

 import numpy as np # Required to load data

-Retrieve the onnx model#
+Retrieve the ONNX model#

 In order to run this tutorial, we will use a simple ONNX composed of a single operator Swish